THINKINGGroup/analogy_publication/README.md

 ### Running the application

-To see all available argument, use the command below.
+To see all available arguments, use the command below.
 ```bash
 analogy incprev --help
 ```